Parry-Parry/MechIR/README.md

 ## Demonstration

 Primary files can be found in the /notebooks folder.
+If you use our live versions and want to run our experiments make sure to choose a GPU instance of Colab.

 * experiment.ipynb: This notebook demonstrates how to use the MechIR library to perform activation patching on a simple neural retrieval model.
+Here is a live version [on Colab](https://drive.google.com/file/d/1L34CPsgKSW8akHOet15j_nuuXNINX7gt/view?usp=sharing)
 * activation_patching_considerations.ipynb: This notebook provides a more in-depth look at the activation patching process and the considerations that go into it.
+Here is a live version [on Colab](https://drive.google.com/file/d/1TSRCvixMo4YPRwDqsjf7kuci6fGwwQG2/view?usp=sharing)